john9francis/gradschool-database/README.md

 - Database accessor class that can work with any database
 - Database accessor class contains lots of useful functions like "modify_value()" or "add_to_database()"
 - UI class that handles any user input or outputs in the console
-- UI class can be very easily changed to a better type of UI
+- UI class can be very easily changed to a better type of user interface

 [//]: # (Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of how created the Relational Database.)